ACM-VIT/template/README.md

 ## Authors
 **Authors:** <!-- [author1's name](link to their github profile), [author2's name](link to their github profile) .. -->
-**Contributors:** <!-- Generate contributers list using this link - https://contributors-img.web.app/preview -->
+**Contributors:** <!-- Generate contributors list using this link - https://contributors-img.web.app/preview -->